philipjonlewis/prosperna_exam/README.md

     AUTH_TOKEN_KEY=*Add JWT cookie auth token secret*
    ```

+6. Run this code to run in development mode

+   > `npm run dev`

+7. Run this code to build

+   > `npm run build`

+8. Run this code to test with vitest ui

+   > `npm run testwatch`

-6. Run the code to test
+9. Run this code to test

    > `npm run test`

-7. Run the code to test with vitest ui
+10. Run this code to test with vitest ui
     > `npm run testwatch`

+---